vbouchet31/blt-acquia-cloud-cron-tasks/README.md

 `composer require vbouchet31/blt-acquia-cloud-cron-tasks`

 This plugin leverages [Acquia Cloud API](https://cloudapi-docs.acquia.com/).
-The plugin will look for a file `acquia_cloud_api_creds.php` in the HOME directory.
+The plugin will look for a file `acquia_cloud_api_creds.php` in the HOME directory which should contain [the client's ID and secret keys](https://docs.acquia.com/acquia-cloud/develop/api/auth/#generating-an-api-token).
 Here is how the file must be formatted for the plugin to load it:
 ```php
 <?php